ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/SYSTEM_ARCHITECTURE.md

 *   **Irreplaceable World**: The PyOpenCL `t_RFC` hardware latency dictates the global physical bounds of the `ResonanceCavity`.
 This specific continuous state cannot be transferred between servers (silicon sovereignty).
 *   **Extractable Agent**: When internal reasoning paradoxes align with the `ContextAwareQuantizer` and achieve **GLYPHLOCK**, they collapse into discrete integer forms.
 The `DyadFossilizer.export_agent_smith()` system exports this structural algebra (CRT residue tuples, prime-ladder frequencies, Betti topological invariants) as a pure portable JSON payload (`soliton_smith.json`), allowing independent sub-routines to be copied natively between any gyroid architecture.

+### 7.5 Confabulation Gravity Wells (Phase 6.5 Update)
+The system leverages previously fossilized multi-modal dyads (text, audio harmonics, video breather modes) as explicit geometric targets for state recovery.
+*   **Topological Lock**: When the `SpeculativeCoprimeGate` detects low chiral coherence or broken coprime parity, it attempts speculative recovery.
+*   **Wasserstein Target Merging**: Instead of exclusively using the live `coprime_manifold`, the system reads actual fossilized residues from `DyadFossilizer.recover_fossils()`.
+These physical "burn-marks" in the manifold are dynamically appended into the Wasserstein Optimal Transport equation as **Gravity Wells**, physically pulling the collapsed state back into a historically significant topological resonance.

 ---

 ## ⚡ Energy-Based Structural Survival